 Let someone else hoist the sails

 If you’re more of the "sit back with a glass of champagne in hand while someone steers the boat for you" type, there are plenty of options for you.
 Cruise the beautiful Moreton Bay Marine Park with Robinson Cruises, Sail Away Yacht Charter or Southern Cross Yachting.
-Set sail from Cleveland aboard the Aristocrat with Brisbane Yacht Charters or enjoy a fully catered voyage through the pristine waters of Moreton Bay on the 45-foot Dick Whittington yacht.
+Set sail from Cleveland aboard the Aristocrat with Brisbane Yacht Charters and see if you can spot dolphins, turtles or dugongs swimming past.

 Explore the River City on one of the many cruises on offer.
 Jump on board and see the sights of Brisbane on River City Cruises, Brisbane Cruises, Mirimar Cruises, Brisbane Star Cruises or the Kookaburra Queen paddle steamer.
-Further north, discover the beautiful Moreton Bay and its abundance of marine life with Aria Cruises or Dolphins in Paradise.
+Further north, discover the beautiful Moreton Bay and its abundance of marine life with Aria Cruises or See Moreton.

 If you’re keen to take your boat out on the water, there’s a few key ramps you can unload at.
 For a full list, visit the Brisbane City Council website, but key boat ramps near Brisbane include Greene Park at Wynnum, Curlew Park at Sandgate, Jindalee Boat Ramp Park and the Graceville Riverside Parklands.